 Using IRS Form 8829

 - Part I of Form 8829: You calculate the part of your home used for business.
-For most businesses, you simply divide the total square footage of your house by the square footage used for your business.
+For most businesses, you simply divide the square footage used for your business by the total square footage of your house.
 If you run a daycare facility in your home in an area that's not exclusively used for the business, you'll have to make further adjustments.

 - Part II: You list your total business income along with your deductible expenses.
 Follow the form's instructions and you end up with the total allowable expenses for the business use of your home.

-- Part III: This part consists of six lines on which you calculate the depreciation of your home.
+- Part III: This part is where you calculate the depreciation of the business portion of your home.
 You'll have to consult the instructions on the form to determine your allowable depreciation percentage.

-- Part IV: In the final section, you determine any unallowed expense amount that can be carried over to the next tax year.
+- Part IV: In the final section, you determine any disallowed expense amount that can be carried over to the next tax year.

 The home office tax deduction is easy to claim but can be hard to defend.
 Many working Americans, even those who do legitimately work at home, do not have a specific, exclusive area that is used solely for business.
 For example, one taxpayer claimed a hallway and bathroom as part of his home office but had this deduction denied since his children occasionally used the bathroom.

 Another thing to note is that certain expenses can only be used to the extent of your business income.
-If you earn $100,000 from an office job but lose money at your home-based business, you can only deduct certain home office expenses.
+If you have a loss from your home-based business, you can only deduct certain home office expenses.